codebrewer/packer-templates/README.md

 ## Templates Provided

 ### Ubuntu 20.04 LTS + Dockerized Cassandra

+> :warning: **The Ubuntu CD image `ubuntu-20.04.1-legacy-server-amd64.iso` on which this box is based is no longer available for download**

 The [Ubuntu 20.04 LTS template](bento/packer_templates/ubuntu/ubuntu-20.04-amd64.json) has been used as a [starting point](packer_templates/ubuntu/ubuntu-20.04-cassandra-4.0.0-amd64.json) and a script added to install